Safeguarding Policy

 b) Tutors

-Tutors should not directly contact any child under the age of 18
+Tutors should not directly contact any child under the age of 18 outside of lessons unless the parent / guardian is supervising eg copied into emails

 Tutors should ensure that any communication is professional and appropriate

-Under no circumstances should any staff member or tutor inflict harm on a child; be it physical, emotional, or psychological.
+Under no circumstances should any staff member or tutor inflict harm on a child; be it physical, emotional, or psychological

-Staff members and tutors must not discriminate and will give equal priority to keeping all children and young people safe regardless of their age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation.
+Staff members and tutors must not discriminate and will give equal priority to keeping all children and young people safe regardless of their age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation

 c) Parent/guardian/school/organisation

-Ensure that any child accessing the platform does so with the supervision of a responsible adult
+Parents should ensure that any child accessing the platform does so with the supervision of a responsible adult

-Report any concerns that you may have to our safeguarding lead
+Report any concerns that you may have to our Safeguarding Lead

 Procedures